kearutherford/BerkeleyForestsAnalytics/README.md

     design = “FFS”.

 4.  `fpc_data` An optional dataframe or tibble.
-Incorporates the finite population correction factor (FPC) when samples were taken without replacement (see “Background information for further data
-    summarization: Finite population correction factor” below for further details on what the FPC is and when the FPC is applicable).
+Incorporates the finite population correction factor (FPC; see “Background information for further data summarization: Finite population correction factor” below for further details on the definition of the FPC and when the FPC is applicable).
 The default is set to “not_needed”.
 Required columns depend on the sampling design:

     - If sampling design is simple random:
       - **time:** Optional.
 As described above.
       - **site:** As desicribed above.
-      - **N:** Number of possible plots in the population.
-For example, if you have a 60 hectare unit and 0.1 hectare plots, N would be 600.
+      - **N:** Total number of plots in the entire population.
+For example, if you have a 60 hectare tract and 0.1 hectare plots, N would be 600.
-      - **n:** Number of plots measured.
+      - **n:** Number of plots in the sample.
     - If sampling design is stratified random:
       - **time:** Optional.
 As described above.
       - **site:** As desicribed above.